Spin and orbital Edelstein effect in a bilayer system with Rashba interaction: Introduction

-The modern theory of OM has been implemented in several density-functional theory codes \cite{Nikolaev2014, ceresoli2010first, Lopez2012} and tight-binding models \cite{yoda2015current,yoda2018orbital}, primarily to study bulk ferromagnetic materials and heterostructures.
+The modern theory of OM has been implemented in several density-functional theory codes \cite{Nikolaev2014, ceresoli2010first, lopez2012wannier} and tight-binding models \cite{yoda2015current,yoda2018orbital}, primarily to study bulk ferromagnetic materials and heterostructures.
 However, the need for translational invariance of the modern theory implies a problem for interfaces and, generally, two-dimensional (2D) systems.
-Recently, the modern theory has been extended to treat the OEE in polar metals, insulator surfaces, and semi-infinite systems \cite{hara2020current}.
+The modern theory has recently been extended to treat the OEE in polar metals, insulator surfaces, and semi-infinite systems \cite{hara2020current}.

-In this work, we apply this refined theory to a two-dimensional electron gas (2DEG) with Rashba spin-orbit coupling in a bilayer system.
-Due to the asymmetry between the layers and the interlayer interaction, the motion of the electrons can be regarded as closed loops of an electrical current that allow for an in-plane OM\@.
+In this work, we apply the modern theory of OM to a two-dimensional electron gas (2DEG) modeled by an effective Rashba Hamiltonian in a bilayer system with spin-independent interlayer hopping, following the formalism introduced in Ref.~\cite{hara2020current}.
+We induce an asymmetry between the layers by slight deviations of the effective parameters.
+Due to this asymmetry and the interlayer interaction, the motion of the electrons can be regarded as closed loops of an electrical current that allow for an in-plane OM\@.
 Although the Rashba 2DEG has been the first system for which the SEE has been predicted, its OEE has not been discussed yet, particularly not within the modern theory of OM\@.
-By extending this paradigm Edelstein system to two coupled layers and applying the modern theory of OM, we examine the OEE and the SEE with respect to their dependence on the model parameters, and we reveal the role of layer localization of the electronic states.
+By extending this paradigm Edelstein system to two coupled layers and applying the modern theory of OM\@, we examine the OEE and the SEE concerning their dependence on the model parameters, and we reveal the role of layer localization of the electronic states.

 This Paper is organized as follows.
-In Section \ref{sec:math_back}, we set the expressions and overall framework for the spin and orbital contributions to the current-induced magnetization using a semiclassical Boltzmann approach in a two-dimensional system.
+In Section \ref{sec:math_back}, we set the expressions and overall framework for the spin and orbital contributions to the current-induced magnetization using a semiclassical Boltzmann approach in a quasi-two-dimensional system.
 In Section \ref{sec:Model}, we calculate the spin and orbital moments for a bilayer system with Rashba interaction.
-In Section \ref{sec:Discussion}, we discuss the spin and orbital Edelstein effects, their dependence on the model parameters, and potential applications in real materials.
+In Section \ref{sec:Discussion}, we discuss the spin and orbital Edelstein effects, their dependence on the model parameters, and real materials candidates hosting these double Rashba states.
 Finally, we conclude in Section \ref{sec:Conclusions}.